facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Roth IRA distributions can consist of contributions, converted funds and earnings – or any combination of the three.
 To determine what your distribution is, you must use “ordering rules” which dictate the order in which these categories of Roth IRA money must be withdrawn.
 All Roth IRAs are considered one Roth IRA for distribution purposes.
 A Roth IRA distribution will consist first of any Roth IRA contributions.
 If there are no contributions or those amounts are completely exhausted, the next funds out are converted funds.
 Once all converted funds have been exhausted, the remainder of the distributions will consist of earnings.

-1. Are you withdrawing a contribution?
 Roth IRA contributions are the annual amounts that you contribute to a Roth IRA account.
-A distribution of Roth IRA contributions will always be both tax and penalty free.
+A distribution of Roth IRA contributions will always be both tax and penalty-free.

-3. Are you withdrawing converted amounts after 5 years or age 59 ½?
-A distribution of converted funds after 5 years or after age 59 ½ will be entirely income tax and penalty free.
+A distribution of converted funds after 5 years or after age 59 ½ will be entirely income tax and penalty-free.

 By Christian Cordoba